maxlemieux/react-employee-directory/README.md

 Load the app at [http://localhost:3000](http://localhost:3000).

+The list of employees is retrieved from an API.
+The result set changes on each page load.

 Search employees by name, email, phone or date of birth.

 Sort the table of results by name, email, phone or date of birth.